quixio/quix-docs/docs/platform/what-is-quix.md

 The Quix data catalogue technology has two advantages:

 1. It allocates each data type to the optimal database technology for that type.
 This increases read/write and query performance, which reduces operating costs.
 2. It uses your metadata to record your context.
 This makes your data more accessible across your organization, as users only need to know your business context in order to navigate vast quantities of data.

+## APIs

+Quix provides four APIs to help you work with streaming data.
+These include:

+* [**Stream Writer API**](../apis/streaming-writer-api/intro.md): enables you to send any data to a Kafka topic in Quix using HTTP.
+This API handles encryption, serialization, and conversion to the Quix Streams format, ensuring efficiency and performance of down-stream processing regardless of the data source.
+* [**Stream Reader API**](../apis/streaming-reader-api/intro.md): enables you to push live data from a Quix topic to your application, ensuring low latency by avoiding any disk operations.
+* [**Data Catalogue API**](../apis/data-catalogue-api/intro.md): enables you to query historical data streams in the data catalogue, in order to train ML models, build dashboards, and export data to other systems.
+* [**Portal API**](../apis/portal-api.md): enables you to automate Quix Portal tasks such as creating environments, topics, and deployments.

+## Quix Streams

+As you will notice as you explore the various open source code samples and connectors that come with Quix, Quix also provides a complete client library, [Quix Streams](../client-library-intro.md), to reduce development times, and provide advanced features such as automatic scaling through Streams.

+Python is the dominant language for data science, data engineering, and machine learning, but it needs to be interfaced carefully with streaming technologies, such as [Kafka](../client-library/kafka.md), which are predominantly written in Java and Scala.

+[Quix Streams](../client-library-intro.md) provides Python and C# developers with a client library that abstracts the complexities of building streaming applications.

+For Python developers, Quix Streams can provide streaming data packaged in a data frame, so you can write data processing logic and connect it directly to the abstracted broker.
+Developers can read about the most important streaming concepts in the [Quix Streams introduction](../client-library-intro.md).

+## Next steps

+* Our Quickstart - get data into Quix and display it in less than 10 minutes
+* Quix Tour: Build a complete pipeline in less than 30 minutes
+* The art of the possible (https://www.youtube.com/watch?v=0cr19MfATfY)